maziac/DeZog/documentation/zsimPeripherals.md

 - the UI, which is referred to as "Custom UI".

 The business logic is directly added as javascript code to the simulator.
-The UI code is added to the ZSimulator view.
+The UI code is added to the simulator view.

 There is an example project provided that shows how to implement the simulation into a project: [z80-peripherals-sample](https://github.com/maziac/z80-peripherals-sample).